redux-saga/redux-saga/docs/api/README.md

 #### Example

-The following example run a race between 2 effects :
+The following example runs a race between two effects:

 1. A call to a function `fetchUsers` which returns a Promise
 2. A `CANCEL_FETCH` action which may be eventually dispatched on the Store